KeyPad717/SPE_Scientific_Calculator_with_DevOps/README.md

-# SPE_Scientific_Calculator_with_DevOps
-# Scientific Calculator (CLI)
+# SPE Scientific Calculator with DevOps

-A command-line scientific calculator implemented in Python and prepared for a DevOps pipeline.
+A command-line scientific calculator implemented in Python and integrated with a CI/CD pipeline using DevOps tools.

-The project includes modular calculator operations and automated unit testing using **Pytest**.
+This project demonstrates how a simple Python application can be automatically tested, containerized, built, and deployed using Jenkins, Docker, DockerHub, and Ansible.

 ---

-## Features
+# Features

-The calculator supports the following operations:
+The calculator supports the following mathematical operations:

-* Addition
+- Addition
-* Subtraction
+- Subtraction
-* Multiplication
+- Multiplication
-* Division
+- Division
-* Factorial
+- Factorial
-* Natural logarithm (ln)
+- Natural Logarithm (ln)
-* Power function
+- Power function
-* Square root
+- Square root

-The application runs in a **menu-driven CLI interface**.
+The application runs through a menu-driven command line interface (CLI).

 ---

-## Project Structure
+# Project Structure

 ```
 scientific-calculator